ellibot88/DDX-Bricks-Examples/README.md

 # Domo DDX Bricks - Example Apps

+### About
+DDX Bricks are pre-built objects that allow you to create advanced visualizations and apps and can be customized by simply copying and pasting code.

+With DDX Bricks, business users, citizen developers, and full stack developers can quickly iterate, prototype and compose new apps with beautiful and advanced features.
+You can choose from Bricks available in the Domo Appstore.
+You can also use DDX Bricks to render a new library you found online — it’s as easy as copy and paste.

+### Prerequisites
+* A Domo account
+* Permission to create an app from the Appstore
+* Understanding of how to work with domo datasets (for example how to build a card from a dataset)
+* Basic understanding of HTML, CSS and JS are useful to fully customize DDX Bricks
 ### Descriptions
 * Call External Public API: this brick demonstrates how you can utilize external public APIs in your instance to enrich dashboards (brick uses USGS Earthquake API).